-The Company grants trade credit under normal payment terms, generally without collateral, to its customers, which include high credit quality electric utilities, governmental entities, general contractors and builders, owners and managers of commercial and industrial properties.
+The Company grants trade credit under contractual payment terms, generally without collateral, to its customers, which include high credit quality electric utilities, governmental entities, general contractors and builders, owners and managers of commercial and industrial properties.
 Consequently, the Company is subject to potential credit risk related to changes in business and economic factors.
 However, the Company generally has certain statutory lien rights with respect to services provided.
 Under certain circumstances such as foreclosures or negotiated settlements, the Company may take title to the underlying assets in lieu of cash in settlement of receivables.
-As of December 31, 2015, one customer individually exceeded 10.0% of consolidated accounts receivable with an aggregate of approximately 13.0% of the total consolidated accounts receivable amount (excluding the impact of allowance for doubtful accounts).
-As of December 31, 2014, one customer individually exceeded 10.0% of consolidated accounts receivable with an aggregate of approximately 14.2% of the total consolidated accounts receivable amount (excluding the impact of allowance for doubtful accounts).
+As of December 31, 2016, one customer individually exceeded 10.0% of consolidated accounts receivable with an aggregate balance of approximately 11.2% of the total consolidated accounts receivable amount (excluding the impact of allowance for doubtful accounts).
+As of December 31, 2015, one customer individually exceeded 10.0% of consolidated accounts receivable with an aggregate balance of approximately 13.0% of the total consolidated accounts receivable amount (excluding the impact of allowance for doubtful accounts).
 The Company believes the terms and conditions in its contracts, billing and collection policies are adequate to minimize the potential credit risk.

 The Company is subject to a concentration of risk because it derives a significant portion of its revenues from a few customers.
-The Company's top ten customers accounted for approximately 44.6%, 46.5% and 57.8% of consolidated revenues for the years ended December 31, 2015, 2014 and 2013, respectively.
-For the years ended December 31, 2015, 2014 and 2013, no single customer accounted for more than 10.0% of annual revenues.
+The Company's top ten customers accounted for approximately 46.4%, 44.6% and 46.5% of consolidated revenues for the years ended December 31, 2016, 2015 and 2014, respectively.
+For the years ended December 31, 2016, 2015 and 2014, no single customer accounted for more than 10.0% of annual revenues.

-As of December 31, 2015, approximately 91% of the Company's craft labor employees were covered by collective bargaining agreements.
+As of December 31, 2016, approximately 91% of the Company's craft labor employees were covered by collective bargaining agreements.
 Although the majority of these agreements prohibit strikes and work stoppages, the Company cannot be certain that strikes or work stoppages will not occur in the future.